-4.3.2.Other Directors
+4.3.2.
+Other Directors

-- 4.3.2.1.All BrainsWay's Board members, excluding the chairman of the Board, may be entitled to an annual cash fee retainer of up to USD \$50,000, BrainsWay committee membership annual cash fee retainer of up to USD \$15,000, and committee chairperson annual cash fee retainer of up to USD \$20,000 (not to be paid both as committee member and chairperson). - 4.3.2.2.In addition to the above, to the extent a Director is tasked to assist the Company's management on special and strategic projects or matters requiring specialized expertise and/or significant additional time beyond the scope expected within a Director's regular responsibilities, such Director shall be entitled to a monthly amount of up to US \$15,000 for each full month in which the Director assisted with said project/matter. - 4.3.3.In spite of the above, the compensation of the Company's external directors, if any, shall be in accordance with the Companies Regulations (Rules Regarding the Compensation and Expenses of an External Director), 5760-2000, as amended by the Companies Regulations (Relief for Public Companies Traded in Stock Exchange Outside of Israel), 5760-2000, as such regulations may be amended from time to time.
+- 4.3.2.1.All BrainsWay's Board members, excluding the chairman of the Board, may be entitled to an annual cash fee retainer of up to USD \$50,000, BrainsWay committee membership annual cash fee retainer of up to USD \$15,000, and committee chairperson annual cash fee retainer of up to USD \$20,000 (not to be paid both as committee member and chairperson). - 4.3.2.2.In addition to the above, to the extent a Director is tasked to assist the Company's management on special and strategic projects or matters requiring specialized expertise and/or significant additional time beyond the scope expected within a Director's regular responsibilities, such Director shall be entitled to a monthly amount of up to US \$15,000 for each full month in which the Director assisted with said project/matter on a full time basis. - 4.3.3.In spite of the above, the compensation of the Company's external directors, if any, shall be in accordance with the Companies Regulations (Rules Regarding the Compensation and Expenses of an External Director), 5760-2000, as amended by the Companies Regulations (Relief for Public Companies Traded in Stock Exchange Outside of Israel), 5760-2000, as such regulations may be amended from time to time. - 4.3.4.It is hereby clarified that the compensation (and limitations) stated under Section 4.3.2.1 will not apply to directors who serve as Officers or consultants of the Company, and in such case the compensation shall be on the terms agreed upon between such director with the Company and duly approved under applicable law.

-1 This amount is not intended as a reflection of current market value for the indicated role; rather it is expressed as an upper limit to ensure appropriate flexibility, including such as required to meet future needs of the Company.
+This amount is not intended as a reflection of current market value for the indicated role; rather it is expressed as an upper limit to ensure appropriate flexibility, including such as required to meet future needs of the Company.

-2 This amount is not intended as a reflection of current market value for the indicated role; rather it is expressed as an upper limit to ensure appropriate flexibility, including such as required to meet future needs of the Company.
+This amount is not intended as a reflection of current market value for the indicated role; rather it is expressed as an upper limit to ensure appropriate flexibility, including such as required to meet future needs of the Company.